Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 Detailed Description

 Base class for all vector classes that are implemented on top of the PETSc vector types.
 Since in PETSc all vector types (i.e. sequential and parallel ones) are built by filling the contents of an abstract object that is only referenced through a pointer of a type that is independent of the actual vector type, we can implement almost all functionality of vectors in this base class.
+As such, this class can also be used as a deal.II-compatible wrapper for a PETSc Vec object of any type.
 Derived classes will then only have to provide the functionality to create one or the other kind of vector.

 Note that PETSc only guarantees that operations do what you expect if the functions VecAssemblyBegin and VecAssemblyEnd have been called after vector assembly.
 Therefore, you need to call Vector::compress() before you actually use the vector.